CharlieKerfoot/Excalidraw/README.md

 Go to https://excalidraw.com/.

-Press `CMD + O' on Mac or 'Ctrl + O' on Linux and Windows, and open the desired file from the cloned repo.
+Press `CMD + O` on Mac or `Ctrl + O` on Linux and Windows, and open the desired file from the cloned repo.